Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Introduction

 Theorem \ref{main thm, double limits} is a direct consequence of uniform-in-$\ls$ estimates for the compressible gravity-capillary water wave system \eqref{CWWST} and the Aubin-Lions lemma.
 Indeed, the energy estimate \eqref{energy esti intro} established in Theorem \ref{main thm, WP} is already uniform in Mach number $\lambda$.
 In addition to this, one can show that \eqref{energy esti intro} is uniform in the surface tension coefficient $\sigma$ provided that the Rayleigh-Taylor sign condition \eqref{RT intro comp} holds initially.

 \begin{rmk} Although our energy functional $E(t)$ is expressed in terms of $\qc$, the incompressible limit is given in $(\psi^{\ls},v^{\ls},\rho^{\ls})$ which converges to $(\zeta,w,1)$.
-We do not expect that the compressible pressure $q$ converges to the incompressible pressure $q_{in}$ as $\lam\rightarrow 0$, because the former is the solution to a quasilinear symmetric hyperbolic system but the latter appears as a Lagrangian multiplier.
+We do not expect the compressible pressure $q$ to converge to the incompressible pressure $q_{in}$ as $\lam\rightarrow 0$, because the former is the solution to a quasilinear symmetric hyperbolic system, whereas the latter appears as a Lagrangian multiplier.
 Indeed, as was indicated by \cite{LL2018priori, Luo2018CWW,Zhang2021elastoLWP}, it is the enthalpy $h(\rho):=\int_1^{\rho}q'(r)/r~dr$ of the compressible equations that converges to the incompressible pressure $q_{in}$.
 On the other hand, the convergence of $\|\rho^{\ls}-1\|_3$ can be easily proved if we write the continuity equation to be $\Dtp(\rho-1)=-\rho(\nabp\cdot v)$ and use Gr\"onwall's inequality for its $H^3$-estimate. \end{rmk}

-It should be noted that the energy \eqref{energy main them, WP} requires that the time derivatives up to at least order 3 are bounded initially, i.e., $\p_t^k\qc(0)=O(1)$, $0\leq k\leq 3$, while $\p_t^4\qc(0)=O(\lambda^{-1})$, or equivalently the uniform boundedness for the top-order time derivatives of the velocity $\p_t^4 v=O(1)$. \textit{This condition can certainly be weakened}.
+It should be noted that the energy \eqref{energy main them, WP} requires that the time derivatives up to at least order $3$ are bounded initially, i.e., $\p_t^k\qc(0)=O(1)$, $0\leq k\leq 3$, while $\p_t^4\qc(0)=O(\lambda^{-1})$, or equivalently the uniform boundedness for the top-order time derivatives of the velocity $\p_t^4 v=O(1)$. \textit{This condition can certainly be weakened}.
 In fact, the propagation of the Rayleigh-Taylor sign condition only requires the boundedness of $\p_t \p_3 q$, or equivalently $\p_t^2 v=O(1)$, not including higher-order time derivatives.
 Motivated by this, we prove the following improved estimates.